ShortestPathLab/posthoc/docs/2-search-trace.md

 The renderer specifies what primitives are available and how you can use them.
 For the built-in renderer, see the [2D renderer API here](category/renderer).

 Check out the [YAML 1.2.2 documentation](https://yaml.org/spec/1.2.2/) for all the ways you can write YAML.
-It's a very flexible language.